 Kimberly Glazier Leonte, PhD

-The program directors have significant experience working at intensive and specialized anxiety/OCD treatment programs.
-Kimberly Glazier Leonte, PhD previously worked at McLean Hospital’s adult Residential OCD Institute.
-She completed her internship at Rogers Memorial Hospital’s adult and child OCD Residential programs and her postdoctoral fellowship at Rogers Memorial Hospital’s adult and child partial hospitalization and intensive outpatient programs.
-Additionally, she previously worked at New York State Psychiatric Institute within the OCD research team.
-Janelle Alabiso, MA completed her two-year advanced doctoral placement at McLean’s Anxiety and Mastery Program, an intensive outpatient program for anxiety/OCD.
-Additionally, she previously served as the project coordinator for Boston University’s Compulsive Hoarding Research Project.
+The Directors have significant experience working at intensive and specialized anxiety/OCD treatment programs.
+Kimberly Glazier Leonte, PhD is the Program Director of CHIP.
+She previously worked at McLean Hospital’s adult Residential OCD Institute.
+Kimberly completed her internship at Rogers Memorial Hospital’s adult and child OCD Residential programs and her postdoctoral fellowship at Rogers Memorial Hospital’s adult and child partial hospitalization and intensive outpatient programs.
+Additionally, she was a research assistant at New York State Psychiatric Institute within the OCD research team.
+Janelle Alabiso, MA is the Clinical Director of CHIP.
+She completed her two-year advanced doctoral placement at McLean’s Anxiety and Mastery Program, an intensive outpatient program for anxiety/OCD.
+Additionally, Janelle previously served as the project coordinator for Boston University’s Compulsive Hoarding Research Project.

 For further background information on Kimberly please click here and on Janelle please click here.